mofiebiger/DublinBus/README.md

 ## Code Guidelines

-These are some generic gudilines for keeping our code clear and readable.
+These are some generic guidelines for keeping our code clear and readable.
 They can be found on "https://code.tutsplus.com/tutorials/top-15-best-practices-for-writing-super-readable-code--net-8118".

 * Use descriptive variable names